-The response to an emergency is determined by the HRS's Emergency Plan.
+The response to an emergency is determined by the HRS's Emergency Plan and through agreement with local AHJ and fire officials.
 This is a document (based on a set format) that ITM put together for each HRS and comprises two parts:

 - The main document which is shared between ITM, contractors, first responders, the landlord and other stakeholders.
 This provides details of:

 - Background information of the site

 - Equipment

 - Volumes and pressures of hydrogen on site

-- Roles and responsibilities at the HRS
+- o Roles and responsibilities at the HRS

 - o Fire plan

 - Fire plan principles

 - Fire prevention procedures

 - Means of escape

-- Process for raising an alarm (including interaction between the sites automated system for dialling the fire service, site security, the fire service and ITM)

-- Testing of the fire alarm

-- o How to turn off power to the site (E-Stops and at the local substation)

-- Evacuation of adjacent buildings

-- A simpler appendix to be shared with members of the public using the refuelling station as well as being displayed at the HRS.
-This includes:

-- o Simple instructions for what to do in the event of an emergency

-- o Location of evacuation point

-- Location of Fire glass break points, Equipment E-Stops and Global E-Stops.
+- Process for raising an alarm (including interaction between the sites automated system for dialling the fire service, site security, the fire service and ITM) - Testing of the fire alarm - o How to turn off power to the site (E-Stops and at the local substation) - Evacuation of adjacent buildings - A simpler appendix to be shared with members of the public using the refuelling station as well as being displayed at the HRS.
+This includes: - o Simple instructions for what to do in the event of an emergency - o Location of evacuation point - o Location of Fire glass break points, Equipment E-Stops and Global E-Stops.

 ITM recognise the critical role that first responders have in an Emergency Response.
 As well as having a familiarisation visit to the station before it is operational, they will be provided with key pieces of information including the Emergency Plan, Maintenance Plan and the guide for users of the station.
+ITM will reach out to the CaFCP who regularly conduct hydrogen specific fire safety training in California and ensure this service is offered to the local fire department.